GoogleCloudPlatform/java-docs-samples/run/README.md

 For more Cloud Run samples beyond Java, see the main list in the [Cloud Run Samples repository](https://github.com/GoogleCloudPlatform/cloud-run-samples).

+## Jib

+These samples use [Jib](https://github.com/GoogleContainerTools/jib) to build Docker images using common Java tools.
+Jib optimizes container builds without the need for a Dockerfile or having [Docker](https://www.docker.com/) installed.
+Learn more about [how Jib works](https://github.com/GoogleContainerTools/jib).

 ## Setup

 1. [Set up for Cloud Run development](https://cloud.google.com/run/docs/setup)